ahlisbon/CJKmaterialProcessing/README.md

 - Look in row 5 of any spreadsheet.
   - if the column says "srcipt" you cannot repurpost that column.
   - if the column says "free" you can put any data you like there.
-    - "free" columns be renamed and repurporsed.
+    - "free" columns can renamed and repurporsed.
 - Never hide columns, the script will paste data incorrectly.
 You can reduce the width of any "free" columns you are not using.
   - In the donation template Excel file, columns B, C, D, and F are much smaller as the script never interacts with those columns, but they can be repurposed for manual data entry.